zackify/react-native-autofocus/README.md

 )
 ```

 Hit enter inside your first input, and the next field will be focused.
-The logic is all abtracted for you!
+The logic is all abstracted for you!